About Bovine TB

-The oral route is considered to be the main way in which pigs can become infected.
-Most cases are attributed to contact with wildlife but other potential routes could be ingestion of untreated milk or milk products from infected cows or consumption of feedstuffs contaminated by wildlife.
-There is no active surveillance for TB in pigs; cases will tend to be identified at post-slaughter inspection or at post-mortem in a veterinary laboratory.
+The oral route is considered to be the main way in which pigs can become infected with M. bovis.
+Most cases are attributed to contact with wildlife but other potential routes are ingestion of untreated milk or milk products from infected cows or consumption of feedstuffs contaminated by wildlife.
+There is no active surveillance for TB in pigs and cases tend to be identified at post-slaughter inspection or at post-mortem in a veterinary laboratory.
 TB is not considered to be particularly contagious amongst pigs or to spread easily from pigs to other animals.

-For all species, if you get approval from APHA you can choose to slaughter your animals at your own expense and keep any salvage value.
+For all species, if you get approval from APHA you can choose to slaughter your animals at your own expense and keep any salvage value of the carcase.

 Lesions in pigs are usually limited to the lymph nodes of the head and do not result in clinical signs.
 Generalised disease is also seen which may result in clinical signs.

 Tuberculosis (Non-bovine animals) Slaughter and Compensation (England) Order 2017